 Zambia is a free market economy and foreign exchange can be readily converted.
 It’s best to come into the country with either US dollars or pound sterling cash, which can be exchanged at any of the banks or Bureau de Change in the main towns.

-Changing Money: USD (United States dollars) is easier to change than Pounds sterling and Euro.
+Changing Money: USD (United States dollars) is easier to change than Pounds sterling and euros.
 It is essential that your USD notes are fairly recently printed with ‘large heads’.
 Old notes with ‘smaller heads’ (except One Dollar Bills) are not accepted ANYWHERE in Zambia.
 Some banks will also charge a different rate for small denominations.
 We recommend that you do have some smaller denominations of USD bills for tips and so on.

 ATM: The major towns and even some smaller centres across the country have ATM machines now which will allow you to withdraw cash in the local Kwacha currency.
 Visa is the most widely accepted card at these machines.

 Banks: There are banks in most centres across the country.
 The opening hours are 08:30 to about 14:30 or 15:30hrs Monday to Friday.
 It can be difficult to find a bank open on a Saturday.
-However, there are many Bureau de Changes and these will be open on Saturdays and week day afternoons.
+However, there are many Bureau de Changes and these will be open on Saturdays and weekday afternoons.

 Theft: Talking of money, there is much poverty in Zambia and displaying your money openly is not advisable or fair to the local people.
 Please be sensible about securing your valuables.
 Do not leave them lying around where you will just tempt fate.